solrey3/nixos-k8s/README.md

 # nixos-k8s
-My NixOS and Kubernetes setup for a Triple-Mini-PC cluster.
+My flake for a Triple-Mini-PC cluster running NixOS and Kubernetes.